-Before we start the comparison, let me show you in the video what a good agency setup looks like at its best.
+Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

-- Track record & references — What results have they delivered for which brands?
+- Track Record & References — What results have they achieved for which brands?

-That gives an overall verdict out of a maximum of 5 points.
+This results in an overall verdict of up to 5 points.

-We deliberately excluded performance agencies with a pure WhatsApp-ads focus.
-That's a different game.
+We deliberately excluded performance agencies with a pure WhatsApp ads focus.
+That's a different playing field.

-We know agencies like Jakob Strehlow deliver strong results with Click-to-WhatsApp ads.
-Brands like waterdrop® are successfully experimenting with routing ad traffic straight into WhatsApp channels.
-But that's a separate topic — more on it in our WhatsApp Ads Guide.
+We know that agencies like Jakob Strehlow achieve strong results with Click-to-WhatsApp ads.
+Brands like waterdrop® are successfully experimenting with routing ad traffic directly into WhatsApp channels.
+But that's a topic of its own — more on it in our WhatsApp Ads guide.

 This is what a strong WhatsApp marketing setup looks like: before we dive into the individual agencies, here's the context.
-Chatarmin's Shopify integration and Klaviyo connection form the technical foundation — the agency builds the strategy and the flows on top.
+Chatarmin's Shopify integration and Klaviyo connection form the technical foundation — the agency builds the strategy and the flows on top of it.

-Right now, Felix's focus is back on his main agency Ecom Offensive, which scales paid media for e-commerce clients.
+Right now, Felix's focus is shifting back toward his main agency, Ecom Offensive, which scales paid media for e-commerce clients.
 The retention service continues, but with less capacity than before.

-Pricing: retainer from roughly €1,500–€2,500 per month plus a percentage-based ROAS share.
+Pricing model: Retainer from roughly €1,500–€2,500 per month plus a percentage-based ROAS share.
 That's fair as long as you cap the share or set clear attribution rules.
-Otherwise costs can run away on you when things go well.
+Otherwise, costs can run away with success.

 Pros

-- Pioneer in WhatsApp marketing with plenty of hands-on experience
+- WhatsApp marketing pioneer with plenty of hands-on experience

-- Low fixed costs through the retainer model
+- Low fixed costs thanks to the retainer model

 Cons

-- WhatsApp and email are no longer the main focus
+- WhatsApp and email are no longer the primary focus

 - Variable compensation can get expensive

-- Potential conflicts of interest around short-term sales pushes
+- Potential conflicts of interest with short-term sales pushes

 Our score: 3.5/5